 continue the body’s maintenance of balance

 What to expect after a reflexology session: The benefits of reflexology continue after a session.
 In fact, the more sessions one has received, the longer the benefits last.
 Initially, you may feel very tired, as relaxation may be foreign to you.
 As the endocrine system reaches balance through the relaxation response, you will feel rejuvenated and have more energy.
 There may be a change in sleep patterns, including a deeper, calmer rest.
 Accompanying this response is a greater sense of well-being.
 As water intake is recommended, you may experience frequent urination, perhaps with a cloudy, odorous character.
 This indicates that the process of detoxification is clearing the body.
 Frequent bowel movements may occur during this period as well.
-Other detoxification symptoms may include headache, body aches, skin breakouts, etc. With continued sessions, inner balance is achieved and detoxifying symptoms are diminished as overall health is restored.
+Other detoxification symptoms may include headache, body aches, skin breakouts, etc., but drinking extra water following the session will help to minimize those symptoms.
+With continued sessions, inner balance is achieved and detoxifying symptoms are diminished as overall health is restored.